Here is a list of the current chess clubs located in Northumberland and Durham.

 I want to get into chess.
 Where do I start?

-Most of the clubs in Divisions 2 and 3 have regular opportunities for keen newcomers.
+Most of the clubs in Divisions 2 to 4 have regular opportunities for keen newcomers.
 Under the “board” system used in team chess events, the strongest player on a team is named to Board 1.
-The next strongest to Board 2 and so on down to Board 5.
+The next strongest to Board 2 and so on down to Board 4.
 They face off against the player on the same board from the opposing team.
 So you’ll find the league’s strongest players on Board 1 in Division 1.
-Then the beginners on Board 5 in Division 3.
+Then the beginners on Board 4 in Division 4.
 How long it would take you to go from “how does the horse move” to “beginner” varies.
 Losing games of chess is a great learning experience.
 If you’re okay with the possibility of doing some heroic learning, there are clubs that will pick you for a league team almost immediately.

 Of course, you don’t have to get into competitive play as soon as possible.
 There are lots of players who go along to clubs just for fun.
 Check the descriptions below when you’re choosing between the clubs.
 Although some clubs don’t have regular meetings outside of their league fixtures.